maschamiriam/impftermin/README.md

 yarn start
 ```

 The application makes a sound when started.
 Ensure, that you hear the sound and adjust your sound settings if needed.
-Impftermin will play that sound if if finds an available slot.
+Impftermin will play that sound if it finds an available time slot for vaccination.

 # Project setup

 I focused on concise and easy to read code.
-Comments are in place to improve understanding even though one might argue that comments describing code are not good practice.
+Comments are in place to improve understanding, even though one might argue that comments describing code are not good practice.
 You might need to get your head around `async` and `await`.

 ## Configuration

 Impftermin loads the `config.json` from its starting folder.
 It walks over the defined queue and checks for open appointments for each entry.
-If you leave the code empty it checks if there are open slots to get a new Impfcode.
-If you specify a code it will enter the code on the specified location.
+If you leave the code empty, it checks if there are open slots to get a new Impfcode - provided you are entitled for a Corona vaccination shot yet.
+If you do specify a given code, it will enter the code on the specified location.

-Impftermin will walk through the queue and interrupts the app for 25 minutes if it finds an open appointment or an open slot to retrieve a code.
+Impftermin will walk through the queue without you needing to refresh the page regularly.
+It interrupts the app for 25 minutes if it finds an open appointment or an open slot to retrieve a code.

-> You need to enter your personal data by your own then!
+> You need to enter your personal data by your own within 15 minutes then!

 The intervalInMinutes property defines the timeout between two website checks.